 Before cooking corned beef, I always recommend rinsing it well under cool water to remove any residual brine.
 This will help ensure that your cooked brisket isn’t too salty.

-If your brisket is irregularly shaped, it’s ok if a little bit of the fat cap peeks out from the top.
-Just be sure that all of the meat is fully submerged.
+If your brisket has an irregular shape, it’s fine if a little fat peeks out from the top.
+Just make sure all the meat is fully submerged.

 Step 2: Cook the Corned Beef